amanahuja/amanahuja.github.io/content/portfolio/cma.md

 draft: false
 highlights: "\
   - Building data tools for public health decision makers during the Covid-19 pandemic
-  - Initiative was a partnership between Fenris, the Society of Medical Decision Making (SMDM) and Rockefeller Foundation"
+  - Initiative was a partnership between Fenris, the Society for Medical Decision Making (SMDM) and Rockefeller Foundation"
 ---

 {{< figure class="db mh0 w-100" src="/images/cma_splash.png" alt="Covid-19 Modeling Accelerator splash image" >}}

 ### Overview

-Fenris partnered with the Society of Medical Decision Making (SMDM) and Rockefeller Foundation to help a cohort of academic research teams better meet the needs of state and local decision-makers for actionable insights from epidemiological, economic and operational data models.
+Fenris partnered with the Society for Medical Decision Making (SMDM) and Rockefeller Foundation to help a cohort of academic research teams better meet the needs of state and local decision-makers for actionable insights from epidemiological, economic and operational data models.

 The COVID Modeling Accelerator was created to support a cohort of academic research teams to meet the needs of state and local decision-makers for actionable insights to better respond to the unprecedented challenges of the COVID-19 pandemic.

-Fenris partnered with the Society of Medical Decision Making (SMDM) and Rockefeller Foundation to support these academic research teams through user research, product strategy, and UI design.
+Fenris partnered with the Society for Medical Decision Making (SMDM) and Rockefeller Foundation to support these academic research teams through user research, product strategy, and UI design.

 You can read [Rockefeller Foundation's announcement](https://www.rockefellerfoundation.org/news/the-rockefeller-foundation-launches-covid-19-modeling-accelerator/) of this initiative for more information.